 Soon after our son was born, I found a very different picture emerging.
 I was exhausted.
 My adorable son whom I loved so dearly would not sleep for more than 10 minutes at a time in his crib.
 He cried A LOT.
 He would commonly nurse for 2-hour stretches both day and night.
 I barely had time to eat a sandwich, not to mention make a full hot meal.

 Most importantly, I noticed that he was very “jumpy.”
 I had seen other babies nap peacefully in loud restaurants or crowded rooms, but not my son.
-He awakened easily, he jumped every time the air conditioner clicked on (which was a lot in Texas).
+He awakened easily, he was sensitive to sounds like the click of the air conditioner (which was on a lot in Texas).
 The only way he would sleep for more than 10 minutes was to bounce on an exercise ball while he was strapped to my chest in a baby carrier.

 I thought for sure I was doing something wrong or there was something wrong with him.
 I Googled everything I could, I read parenting books.
 Nothing really answered my questions completely except…time and observation.

 What I soon figured out was that I was raising a sensitive boy.
 Through my training in child development, I had learned about temperament.
 Over time, I started to learn that this sensitive nature was part of his temperament.
 As he grew, I began to understand more how this sensitive boy interacted with the world.
 He was extremely observant, certain noises or textures bothered him, and he became overstimulated easily.
 As time went on, we learned he was an extremely picky eater and was sensitive to changes in routine (like a missed nap or late bedtime).